mitclass/sdet/README.md

 ## What is software testing?
 ### Software Testing is the process of verifying whether we are developing the right product or not and validating whether the developed product is right or not.
 So, software testing is a combination of Verification (Static testing) & Validation (Dynamic testing).

+## Validation: It is a process to verify whether the developed software is right or wrong.
+It is done by both the Developers and Software Test Engineers.
+Validation done by developers are called White Box Testing and Validation done by Test Engineers are called Clack Box Testing.

 ### Review: Cross checking project related works
 ### Formal review: If a review is conducted with pre-planned and systematic procedure and proper documentation, it is called formal review.
 Informal review is just opposite.
 ### Management review: A review by highly management level people